marius311/ParameterizedNotebooks.jl/README.md

 ## Details

-The package is extremely simple and just reads the notebook file from disk and repeatedly `eval`'s the selected cell into `Main` (just as if you had run the cells in Jupyter), replacing `@nbparam` expressions with the appropriate value, skipping `@nbonly` expressions, and returning once it hits a `@nbreturn`.
+The package is extremely simple and just reads the notebook file from disk and repeatedly `eval`'s the selected cell into `Main` (just as if you had run the cells in Jupyter), replacing `@nbparam` expressions with the appropriate value, skipping `@nbonly` expressions, and returning if it hits a `@nbreturn`.

 ## Related